dennist26/cahn-hilliard-tumour-fenics/README.md

 > python3 main_convergence_rate.py

-Note that you have run 'main_program.py' before running 'main_convergence_rate.py', with some different mesh sizes, and with a reference solution.
-Don't forget to change some settings like mesh size, polynom degree, quadrature degree etc. in 'settings.py'.
+Note that you have run 'main_program.py' before running 'main_convergence_rate.py'.
+Don't forget to use the desired mesh size, polynom degree, quadrature degree for the coarse solutions and for the reference solution.
+You can change these settings in 'settings.py'.